talybin/ard-stdlib/README.md

 ### Exception handling

 As you may know, exceptions are disabled on Arduino.
-Instead of throwing exception, Library will call special handler function with exception as argument.
-It is defined in `exception.hpp` and by default, in case of an exception, will reboot the device.
+Instead of throwing exception, library will call special handler function with exception as argument.
+It is defined in `exception.hpp` and in case of an exception, will reboot the device.

 To catch exception override exception handler.